Codex-Mayrie/Password-Locker/README.md

 Mary Mburu

 ## Description
-This project is generated using Python shell where the user can generate password or create an account.
+This project is generated using Python shell(Command Line Interface) where the user can generate password or create an account.
 The user is prompted to enter details using the shortforms provided.

 ## Date
 11/11/2019